 The most common injuries that these accidents cause are muscle sprains/strains, cuts or punctures, contusions, inflammation, and fractures.

 Note that the injuries that occur with the highest frequency are not typically the most costly to treat.
 Amputation has the highest claims cost amounts, with average costs to the employer of over $100,000.
 By comparison, treating more common injuries, such as sprains and cuts, cost an employer on average around $8,000-$20,000.

 If you are injured while at work, you can file for workers’ compensation in Georgia.
 This program provides employees hurt on-the-job with medical benefits and it also covers rehabilitation costs.
 In some cases, you may be entitled to supplemental income during the period in which you are unable to work.
 The amount you are entitled to receive depends on the type of injury you sustained and is set by state law.

-To apply for workers’ compensation, it is important that you report your injury to your employer as soon as possible.
+To apply for workers’ compensation in Georgia, it is important that you report your injury to your employer as soon as possible.
 You will then need to file a claim with the State Board of Workers’ Compensation.